The Petersfield, Sturton Street

 By 1913 they had two young children, Reginald and Alice.
 A few years later Florence died, and Frederick married a second wife, Lily.
 He died in 1924, still landlord of the White Hart.
-Lily Norgan was listed on the electoral register for 2 Sturton Street as late as 1927.
+Lily Norgan was listed in trade directories as landlady of the White Hart as late as 1929.

 1939 England and Wales register

 In 1939 the pub was run by John Thomas Warren and his wife Mary.
-John was born in 1894 in Woolwich, London, son of a beer retailer.
+John was listed as landlord of the White Hart in trade directories from 1931.
+He was born in 1894 in Woolwich, London, son of a beer retailer.

-UK census records (1841 to 1911), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, electoral registers, Kelly’s Directory of Cambridgeshire (from 1879), and local newspapers available via www.britishnewspaperarchive.co.uk..
+UK census records (1841 to 1911), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, electoral registers, trade directories, and local newspapers available via www.britishnewspaperarchive.co.uk..